Skip to content

 └─────────────────────────────────────────────────────┘

 • Services (packages/core/services/) hold domain logic.
-They depend on small *Dependencies interfaces (a data port, a clock, an ID generator), never on firebase-admin directly.
-This is the package you reuse or test in isolation.
+They depend on small *Dependencies interfaces (a data port, a clock, an ID generator), never on a vendor SDK directly — lint-enforced.
+This is the package you reuse or test in isolation. (apps/core-api/src/use-cases/ is a reserved layer for cross-service orchestration — currently empty; most routes call a service directly.)

 Because services depend on interfaces and the composition root supplies the implementations, the backend is a single swap point:

-• Tests inject in-memory implementations of *Dependencies — no emulator needed for unit tests of packages/core.
+• Tests inject in-memory implementations of *Dependencies — no database and no emulator needed for unit tests of packages/core.

-• A different backend (Postgres, SQLite, an HTTP upstream) means writing one new outbound adapter set and pointing the composition root at it. packages/core/services/ and every route file stay untouched.
+• A different backend (another Postgres, SQLite, an HTTP upstream) means writing one new outbound adapter set and pointing the composition root at it. packages/core/services/ and every route file stay untouched.

 If you’re building your own app on top of the API, you don’t need any of this — you talk to /api/v1/* over HTTP (see Build your own app).
 This layering matters when you’re extending or re-backing the core itself.